Compliance

 If one electronic payment covers multiple Forms 8802, the same electronic payment confirmation number should be included on each related Form 8802 application.

-Applicants should keep records showing which payment corresponds to which applications, especially when filing for multiple taxpayers, years, or requests.
+Applicants should keep records showing which payment corresponds to which applications, especially when filing for multiple taxpayers, tax years, countries, or certification requests.

 What Happens If the Confirmation Number Is Missing?